nftychat/nftychat-universe/README.md

 # nftychat-universe
-A collection of nftychat add ons to your site
+nftychat universe is a suite of add-ons that add messaging capabilities to your site with just a few lines of code.

 ## Install
 ```
-yarn add nftychat-universe
+yarn add nftychat-universe ethers wagmi
 ```
 or
 ```
-npm install nftychat-universe
+npm install nftychat-universe ethers wagmi
 ```

 ## UniversalDm